jainsahab/jainsahab/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=jainsahab)

 Hi, I'm Prateek, a passionate developer from India.
 I am also an open-source enthusiast and maintainer.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
+I learnt a lot from the open-source community, and I love how collaboration and knowledge sharing happens through open-source.

 **Languages and Tools:**